Skip to main content

 For an importer whose highest monthly account receivable balance was $200,000, the comparison looks like this:

-• Cash deposit: Required amount is $200,000 (100%).
-That full amount is transferred to CBSA and unavailable to your business until you stop importing or successfully request a refund.
+• Cash deposit: Required amount is $200,000.
+That full amount is transferred to CBSA and unavailable to your business until it is released or refunded.

 The math speaks for itself.
 A surety bond costs pennies on the dollar compared to a cash deposit.